 It should be something quirky or peculiar, something that might normally be assumed to be a negative attribute.
 It might even be downright off-putting to the majority of customers.
 The goal is to find where you and your product diverge from standard expectations.

 Here’s an example.
-In 2011, when we first released the Fascination Advantage® assessment, the process of creating reports was time-consuming and labor-intensive.
+In 2011, when we first released the Fascinate test, the process of creating profiles was time-consuming and labor-intensive.
 It took a few months to figure out how to automate things.
-Until we did, each report was painstakingly hand-finished by a heroic designer on our team named Emily Johnson.
-We were selling less than 100 reports a week, but still, each day Emily would customize the day’s reports.
+Until we did, each profile was painstakingly hand-finished by a heroic designer on our team named Emily Johnson.
+We were selling less than 100 profiles a week, but still, each day Emily would customize the day’s profiles.

-During this stage, it took two days in between when you took the assessment and received your result.
+During this stage, it took two days in between when you took the test and received your results.
 We worried that people would get impatient.
 (After all, we’re all used to instant online gratification, right?)

-We handled this the only way we could, by being honest about the delay, and explaining that each report took 48 hours because it was being finalized by a human being.
+We handled this the only way we could, by being honest about the delay, and explaining that each profile took 48 hours because it was being finalized by a human being.